UK tech experts · info@vividrepairs.co.uk

 Gigabyte B550 Gaming X V2 Motherboard Review UK 2025

 You get dual M.2 slots (both PCIe 4.0), four DIMM slots for 128GB capacity, and a slightly better VRM than the B550M K (still four phases, but with larger heatsinks).
-I ran a 5800X on this board for gaming benchmarks and it coped admirably.
+It copes admirably with a 5800X for gaming.
 VRM temps peaked at 72°C, which is perfectly acceptable.
 The extra PCIe slots mean you can add a WiFi card, capture card, or extra storage without running out of space.

 The "Gaming" branding is mostly marketing.
 You get some red accents on the PCB and slightly better audio (Realtek ALC897 instead of ALC887), but nothing groundbreaking.
 Still no WiFi, RGB support is basic, and the BIOS is the same as cheaper boards.
 But if you want ATX expandability on a budget, this is sorted.
 Our Gigabyte B550 Gaming X V2 review has the full breakdown.